jcmrs/claude-github-mcp-server-integration/FUTURE-CONCEPTS.md

 - Fallback strategies for large operations
 - Human intervention minimization

+### Command System Efficiency
+- Token-conscious command design
+- Specialized conversations for maintenance operations
+- Chaining capabilities for related operations
+- Clear guidance on when to use which commands

 ### Simplicity First
 - Templates should be human-readable and editable
 - Setup process should require minimal technical knowledge